 Much effort is made to ensure that, wherever possible, ratings are based upon accurate data.
 If you don’t agree with the ratings provided by the WalkoBot you can always add your own rating which will affect the overall rating average.
 Once enough local users have added their ratings, any errors or inaccuracies should be cancelled out.

-Before founding Walkonomics.com, Adam Davies spent over 6 years working to improve the walkability, bikeability and sustainability of streets, neighbourhoods and cities in the UK, Europe and Africa.
-This included designing and leading over 70 walkability assessments for local communities, government and the private sector and working with these organisations to create more walkable street environments.
+Adam has over 15 years experience in Sustainable Transport and Retail Location Analysis, as well as a degree in Human Geography, a masters in Urban Sociology and training in Computer Science.
+Before founding Walkonomics he spent several years working in the UK, Europe and Africa with local communities, government and the private sector to create more walkable street environments.
 He has worked with the United Nations, Transport for London, Department for Transport, Commission for Architecture and the Built Environment and the Royal National Institute for the Blind.
-Adam has also contributed to various innovative pieces of research on 'Shared Space' streets, disabled peoples access, climate change and understanding the links between obesity and the built environment.
+Adam has also contributed to various innovative pieces of research on ‘Shared Space’ streets, disabled peoples access, climate change and understanding the links between obesity and the built environment.
 You can follow him on Twitter.